WhatsaByte may collect a share of sales or other compensation from the links on this page.

 When you upgrade from Windows 7, or Windows 8, 8.1 to Windows 10, sometimes, you may get this annoying BSOD error.
 It occurs because of the iaStorA.sys driver that isn’t fully compatible with Windows 10.

-In the Properties of Standard SATA AHCI Controller, select the Driver tab, and choose “Update Driver…” option.
+- In the Properties of Standard SATA AHCI Controller, select the Driver tab, and choose the “Update Driver…” option.